NabilaFerdousPrapty/Majestic-Manors/README.md

 - Error handling for incorrect credentials.

 ## Data
-- Data for exclusive estates stored in JSON format, with a minimum of four and a maximum of nine entries per category.
-Also have Json Data for agents and reviews of my website data in json format.
+- Data for exclusive estates stored in JSON format, with a  nine entries per category.
+Also have Json Data for agents and reviews of my website data in json format.Data is fetched and shown from local json file

 ## 404 Page
 - Custom 404 route to handle page not found errors.